Ipaye/final-year-project/README.md

-# Final-year-project :fire:
+# Final-year-project

-Speeco - A basic implementation of a SPEECH:speaking_head: to TEXT:speech_balloon: converter.
+Speeco - A basic implementation of a SPEECHto TEXT converter.
 Speeco is Aimed at converting long streams of audio into text.

 ## Credit